 Public Transport:Train at Abergavenny and Hereford, both 25 miles.
 Taxi from Abergavenny, Stagecoach 39 from Hereford to Three Cocks (Old Barn Inn Stop)

 Walks:Long Distance Walks

-This accommodation is near mountains, is in a National Park, is available only to groups, has a pub within walking distance and is on the horse B&B page, the Brecon Beacons National Park, the Lon Las Cymru and the dark sky area.
+This accommodation is near mountains, is in a National Park, is available only to groups and has a pub within walking distance.
+It is on a dark sky area, the horse B&B page, the Brecon Beacons National Park and the Lon Las Cymru.